matterhorn103/quanstants/README.md

 True
 ```

-Various common prefixed units are pre-generated and available within `quanstants.units`, but not under their symbol to avoid clashes within the namespace:
+Various common prefixed units are pre-generated and available within the `quanstants.units` namespace, but not under their symbol to avoid clashes with unprefixed units:
 ```python
 >>> 50 * qu.micrometre
 Quantity(50, μm)